sagnikbanerjee15/Corn_vs_PS/README.md

 Verification was perfomed by mapping RNA-Seq data (samples 113-122) from S2 and Sample 5 & 6 from SP to the genome assembled by K Holan.
 We found that salsa_phase_hic was the best.

-## 3. Annotate the reference genomes with FINDER
+## 3. Annotate the reference genomes with FINDER [Deliver by End July]

 * Preparing reference indices - B73 AGPv4 and IA16 [Done]
 * Align reads to reference using STAR [Done]